10 Must-Read Insider Tips to Save You Money on Gardening

 Buy gardening equipment in the fall

 Most stores try to clear out their gardening supplies in the fall, right before they stock their shelves with holiday inventory.
 While it’s likely that the majority of your crops will already be picked by the time September and October hit, you’ll find gardening equipment—like shovels, spades, rakes, and buckets—at heavily discounted prices that you can use for next year’s garden.
 Check out the secrets your gardening store won’t tell you.

 Go in on seeds with your friends

 It may seem counterintuitive, but the more you spend, the more you save, thanks to lower prices for higher volume.
 “Many companies offer deals if you spend a certain amount of money,” says Longacre.
 “If you get together with friends on your order, you can save.”
 If agreeing on seeds is a challenge in your friend circle, consider other uses for your yield.
-These plants make great natural cosmetics and are definitely worth checking out.

 Plant crops thicker than they actually grow